lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

 * Datagram Tag (DTag).
-The DTag field is optional.
-  Its presence and size (called T, in bits) is defined by each Profile for each Rule ID.
+  Its size (called T, in bits) is defined by each Profile for each Rule ID.
+  When T is 0, the DTag field does not appear in the SCHC F/R messages and the DTag value is defined as 0.

-  When there is no DTag, there can be only one fragmented SCHC Packet in transit for a given Rule ID.
+  When T is 0, there can be only one fragmented SCHC Packet in transit for a given Rule ID.

-  If present, DTag
+  If T is not 0, DTag

   * MUST be set to the same value for all the SCHC F/R messages related to the same fragmented SCHC Packet,
   * MUST be set to different values for SCHC F/R messages related to different SCHC Packets that are being fragmented under the same Rule ID and the transmission of which may overlap.